wp-plugins/cleverwise-contact-page/readme.txt

 == Changelog ==

+= 1.4 =
+Altered the way Google's reCAPTCHA keys are handled

 = 1.3 =
 Now supports Google's reCAPTCHA program for enhanced anti-spam<br>
 Added site name to email to help with those maintaining multiple sites at same email address<br>